 You don’t have to meditate for a long time each day to experience the benefits of meditation.
 Five, 10 or 15 minutes of meditation is enough to calm your mind, improve your mental clarity, reduce feelings of stress and tension, and give you perspective on your life.
 By meditating daily over a period of time you can develop a balanced and happy mind all the time, and uproot the negative minds that are the source of your problems.

 Although you may have heard of the benefits of meditation and feel inspired to try it, you may still find it difficult to meditate on your own at home.
 Weekly meditation classes give you the tools and confidence you need to keep your meditation practice alive and to put your daily problems into perspective.
-The combination of meditating in a group and receiving the support of a qualified teacher enable you to establish an authentic meditation practice that will grow and improve over time.
+The combination of meditating in a group, and receiving the support of a qualified teacher, enable you to establish an authentic meditation practice that will grow and improve over time.

 There is no set time of the day that is better for meditation as it depends upon the individual.
 Some people find that they have a clearer mind at the start of the day and prefer meditating in the morning.
-Others prefer to meditate in the evening to unwind after their day, but you can also meditate at any point throughout the day.
+Others prefer to meditate in the evening to unwind after their day.
+You can also meditate at any point throughout the day.